13 things to do in Bali

-This is a tough one, as I did so much incredible stuff that it’s hard to name just a few, let alone put them in order.
-Actually at the end of the day it doesn’t really matter what you do in Bali, you’ll have an awesome time.
+This is a tough one, as there are so many things to do in Bali it’s hard to name just a few, let alone put them in order.
+Actually, at the end of the day it doesn’t really matter what you do in Bali, you’ll have an awesome time.
 It’s just a magical place, where it’s impossible not to be happy.
 I wrote about why I love Bali here.

 13. Dinner at Jimbaran